sol1-ansible/sol1-shorewall/README.md

 ## Changelog

+### v2.0
+- Massive rewrite and cleanup of Templates, and Vars files and Tasks for both Shorewall and Shorewall6
+- Add templates for missing Shorewall(6) config files eg tcinterfaces rtrules
+- Fix up broken Shorewall6 tasks
+- Add working dead mans switch for both Shorewall and Shorewall6
+- Shorewall(6) Templates now generate templates like the factory Shorewall templates instead of wall of text

 ### v1.0.3

 - Added: The `shorewall_rules` has an added option `when` for each rule, which acts similar to Ansible's `when` statement and allows rules to be conditional.